COVID-OR/COVID-OR.github.io/README.md

 ### For PHASE 2:

-Please use the surveys below as for PHASE 1.
+Please use the surveys below as for PHASE 1 in sections 4 & 5.
 They are time stamped and so it will be obvious which survey is at discharge and 3 months.

 #### Phase 2 specific surveys: